surma/surma.dev/content/things/rust-to-webassembly.md

 $ cargo run --target=wasm32-unknown-unknow --release
 ```

-You'll find a freshly generated WebAssembly module in `target/wasm32-unknown-unknown/release/my_project.wasm`.
-I'll continue to use `--release` builds throughout this article as it makes the WebAssembly module a lot more readable when we disassemble it.
+You’ll find a freshly generated WebAssembly module in `target/wasm32-unknown-unknown/release/my_project.wasm`.
+I’ll continue to use `--release` builds throughout this article as it makes the WebAssembly module a lot more readable when we disassemble it.

 ### Executable vs library

-You don't have to create a library, you can also create a Rust executable (via `cargo init --bin`).
+You don’t have to create a library, you can also create a Rust executable (via `cargo init --bin`).
 Note, however, that you either have to have a `main()` function with the well-stablished signature, or you have to shut the compiler up using `#![no_main]` to let it know that the absence of a `main()` is intentional.

 Is that better?
 It seems like a question of taste to me, as both approaches seem to be functionally equivalent and generate the same WebAssembly code.
 Most of the time, WebAssembly modules seem to be taking the role of a library more than the role of an executable (except in the context of [WASI] — more on that later!), so the library approach seems semantically preferable to me.
 Unless noted otherwise, I’ll be using the library setup for the remainder of this article.